Public

 Everything but the medicine - A doctor's tale

-Lucy O’Hagan performs readings from her acclaimed memoir, Everything But the Medicine: A Doctor’s Tale.
+Lucy O’Hagan brings her acclaimed memoir, Everything But the Medicine: A Doctor’s Tale, to life in a reading and performance.

 Tuesday 12 May